rhKashif/SteamPulse/README.md

 ### Files explained

-- `lambda_function.py` - script containing code to make connection with database, extract all relevant data and build visualization plots, format them in html and convert to pdf.
-This pdf is emailed to users that have subscribed via our dashboard using the boto3 library and AWS SES.
+- `lambda_function.py` - script containing code to make a connection with the database, extract all relevant data and build visualization plots, format them in HTML and convert to pdf.
+This pdf is emailed to users who have subscribed via our dashboard using the boto3 library and AWS SES.

-### Assumptions and design decisions
+### Assumptions and design decisions (Dashboard and Report)

-Assumption that the necessary data is available, accurate, and up-to-date.
+The assumption is that the necessary data is available, accurate, and up-to-date.
 This includes assumptions about data format, structure, and quality:

-- Returns an error message if connection to the database fails
+- Returns an error message if the connection to the database fails
-- If there is no data within the last two weeks the dashboard, a message will be displayed to relay this to the user
+- If there is no data within the last two weeks on the dashboard, a message will be displayed to relay this to the user

+Assumption that the current word map for review text will be useful and interesting for community members to see:

+- More comprehensive language processing is required to increase the relevancy of words on the word map but given time constraints, this has not been implemented